dfedor2008/ANNA/README.md

 **Future Itterations:**

 Future components will have a GPS ATGM336H, with a passive antenna.
-It will allow for telemetry data up to 50km.
+It will allow for telemetry data up to 13kM.

+#**Radio Specification**

+The SX1626 is a very powerful and cheap (around $3.5) radio module.
+The Sx1626 uses Lora to communicate on the 915 kHz band which doesn't require a HAM radio license.
+This allows for amateur aerospace to use this radio.